openshift/enhancements/enhancements/network-observability.md

 ## Motivation

-With Kubernetes, a layer of abstraction is added making it difficult for Red Hat and customers who managed their networks to be able to fully see what's happening on their network.
+With Kubernetes, a layer of abstraction is added making it difficult for Red Hat and customers who manage their networks to be able to fully see what's happening on their network.
 Monitoring provides metrics and alerts to potential problems.
-Network observability will then help you analyze, investigate and diagnose those problems by looking at it from a control plane perspective instead of device by device.
+Network observability will then help you analyze, investigate and diagnose those problems by looking at it from a centralized perspective instead of device by device.
 In addition, it can assist in the areas of network planning, network policy validation, security, and others.